-UPDATE, FEBRUARY 4, 2020: Unexpectedly, the judge who found Jaime Botin guilty of smuggling a painting out of Spain aboard his sailing superyacht has doubled the jail time.
+UPDATE, FEBRUARY 4, 2020: The judge who found Jaime Botin guilty has doubled the jail time.
 Now, Botin faces three years.
 Fines are higher, too, €91.7 million compared to the initial €52.4 million.
+These stem from the severity of the crime and the literal and figurative value of the art.

 Read on for our original article.